-Granite worktops are highly prized for their stunning aesthetics and their stain resistant and hardwearing properties, making them the perfect solution for any kitchen counter.
+Highly prized for their stunning aesthetics and stain-resistant and hardwearing properties, granite kitchen worktops can be the perfect solution for any kitchen counter.
 Created from interlocking mineral crystals, granite is a natural stone surface that will add a touch of luxury to your interior design scheme.
 At Chandler Stoneworks, we have extensive experience providing our clients with the highest quality granite kitchen worktops available.

 What Is Granite?

-Granite is a naturally occurring stone formed over millions of years in the earth’s crust.
-Its densely packed crystalline structure and very low porosity makes it an incredibly durable and heatproof material.
+Granite is a naturally occurring stone that was formed over millions of years in the earth’s crust.
+It has a densely packed crystalline structure and very low porosity; these make it an incredibly durable and heatproof material.
 Did you know that granite is the second hardest natural material after diamond?
-Once sealed, granite delivers a waterproof and stain resistant surface that is almost impossible to scratch, so the diamond polish shine is maintained for many years.
+Once sealed, granite delivers a waterproof and stain-resistant surface that is almost impossible to scratch, so the diamond polish shine is maintained for many years.
 Granite is naturally porous and will require sealing yearly to keep its finish.
 Lighter granite options can absorb some colour pigment, so it is always best to wipes surfaces down as soon as possible when in kitchen environments.

 Granite offers outstanding colours and unique patterns, adding a luxurious and stylish design statement to your kitchen or bathroom.
 The exclusivity of natural stone can’t help but add value to your home while providing the most beautiful and elegant finishing touch to your kitchen worktops in Sussex.